effieklimi/pgspilot/README.md

 bash scripts/run_add_pgs.sh PGS002149
 ```

-**Key output:** a folder called `/pgs/weights` in the project route with everything you need to score users later.
+**Key output:** a folder called `/pgs/weights` in the project root with everything you need to score users later.

 **This will:**